mezcel/printf-time/README.md

 * Tested on Linux and WLS, I have not yet tested it on a Mac or MinGW
 * Refactoring object libraries
 * Gradually making documentation readable
+* I intend to go back and merge the 3 versions so their libraries overalap better with each other..

 ##### Runtime Environment